Raxephion/AuraGen-AuraFlow-WebUI/README.md

 ### Hardware:
 - **NVIDIA GPU** with **~6GB VRAM** or more recommended.
   - Will fall back to CPU mode if CUDA is unavailable (but expect glacial speeds).
+Do not try
   - AMD GPUs are not officially supported (yet), but ROCm support is evolving.

 ### Software: